KatrixReloaded/SoliditySecurityNotes/FOUNDRY_NOTES.md

 ## **zkSync**

+### Setup
 foundry-zksync installed.
-To switch back to vanilla Foundry, simply run `founryup`, and to switch back to foundry-zksync, run `foundryup-zksync`
+To switch back to vanilla Foundry, simply run `foundryup`, and to switch back to foundry-zksync, run `foundryup-zksync`
+Run `forge build --zksync` to compile with zkSync

 ## **Random Notes**

 `forge fmt` to format your code

+Gas costs can be calculated by taking gas used in testnet, multiply by latest gas price on mainnet and convert to USD.
+Visible that Eth mainnet is very expensive so prefer to deploy on and L2 chain like zkSync.